generic-account/generic-account.github.io/Amazon-Textract-Workshop.md

 ## 6. Further Resources and Next Steps

 This only scratched the surface of the power of AWS tools like Textract and Comprehend.
-They can also perform a variety of tasks from key-value pair extraction (e.g. getting somebody's birth date from a form), signature identification,
+They can also perform a variety of tasks from key-value pair extraction (e.g. getting somebody's birth date from a form), signature identification, and even PHI and PII identification with Comprehend Medical (which would be of particular relevance to UCSF).

 - **Amazon Textract Documentation**: [Learn more about Textract capabilities](https://aws.amazon.com/textract/).
 - **Amazon Comprehend Documentation**: [Explore text analysis with Comprehend](https://aws.amazon.com/comprehend/).